 Mediavine is a blog advertising network created by content creators, for content creators.
 They claim that "Mediavine does the heavy lifting so you can focus on what you do best: creating amazing content."

-Requirements to register for Mediavine
+Requirements for signing up to Mediavine

 Previously they required 25 sessions per month, but now they require 50 sessions per month.
 Mediavine also requires this from new publishers: